Angular Tutorial

 Initially when we created our project, Angular asked if we wanted to add routing.
 We said yes.
 Angular then created the app-routing.module.ts for us.
 It imported the RouterModule from @angular/router.
 This exposes the routing service and we can use routing directives.
 It also exposes the configured routes.
 We have also called the routing module for the root method.
 We later pass our routes here at the root level.

-See also Angular Tutorial for Beginners – Part 4 : Interfaces
+See also Angular Tutorial For Beginners Part 6 : Http with Observables

 Angular also imported AppRoutingModule in the app.module.ts for us